-Gift Aid donations.
+Gift Aid donations

 If the deceased was a taxpayer, they may have made gift aid donations.
 Any related direct debits or standing orders will be automatically cancelled once you have reported the death to the banks and building societies.
 You will, however, need to keep records of the gift aid donations as they may be relevant to the tax situation.

-National Insurance Contributions (NICs).
+National Insurance Contributions (NICs)

 If the deceased was over state pension age, then they will no longer be paying NICs.
-If he or she was under that age and employed, obviously the employer will stop contributions automatically, but should the deceased have been self-employed then you need to contact HMRC to tell them.
-Any Class 4 contributions (an additional tax on the profits of the self-employed above a certain ceiling) will be sorted out in the Self Assessment process.
+If he or she was under that age and employed, obviously the employer will stop contributions automatically.
+If the deceased had been self-employed, any Class 2 and Class 4 contributions (an additional tax on the profits of the self-employed above a certain ceiling) will be sorted out in the Self Assessment process.

-Tax credits.
+Tax credits

 It is important that you notify the Tax Credit Office (TCO) if the deceased was in receipt of any form of tax credits or was part of a joint claim with their surviving partner.
 HMRC will need to stop payments immediately to ensure no overpayments build up.
 If the surviving partner is still entitled to tax credits, they will need to make a new claim.
-Tax credits are gradually being replaced by universal credit, and in some areas it is no longer possible for many people to make a new claim for tax credits.
+Tax credits are being replaced by universal credit, and for most people it is no longer possible to make a new claim for tax credits.
 If you notified the DWP through TUO, they will take the appropriate action.
 Remember, pension credit is a non-taxable benefit paid by the DWP and is not relevant here.

-Student loans.
+Student loans

 If the deceased was repaying a student loan, then you should make sure that HMRC know, because they are responsible for collecting the repayments.
-You will also need to contact the Student Loans Company, as they are not currently informed through Tell Us Once.
-Write to them at: Student Loans Company Limited, 100 Bothwell Street, Glasgow, G2 7JD, or call 0141 306 2000.
+The debt can be cancelled by sending a death certificate to the Student Loans Company, as they are not currently informed through Tell Us Once.
+Write to them at: Student Loans Company Limited, 10 Clyde Place, Glasgow, G5 8DF, or call 0300 100 0611.

-ISAs normally lose their tax-free status on death, so see the chapter Taxation of the Estate for what to do about them.
+ISAs may lose their tax-free status on death, so see the chapter Taxation of the Estate for what to do about them.